iambb5445/Context-sensitive-WFC/README.md

 This implementation contains the following files:

-1. ``
+1. `image.py` defines an image unit as a 2D array of pixels which can be converted to a single number with the `_get_number` function.
+In this README file we refer to image unit as tile, but it can be any unit of image we assign to positions on the image.
+Some example of this unit which are implemented in here are `Tile`, and two bigger `Pattern`s called `nxmPattern` and `UpLeftLPattern`.
+The `nxmPattern` is a rectangular pattern with the shape n by m (nxm tiles in total).
+The `UpLeftLPattern` is a L shaped pattern containing a center tile, n tiles above it, and m tiles left of it (n+m+1 tiles in total).
+New patterns can be easily defined by listing the set of tiles in the pattern as relative indices to a center tile.
+2. `tiled_image.py` defines a process of extracting the image units from an image.
+The image contains a 2D array of numbers representing tiles at each position of the input, and a one-to-one mapping from number to tile.
+3. `image_distribution` is the class which extracts the frequency of tiles, frequency of tile pairs, and frequency of tiles in different contexts.
+It also extracts the valid tile pairs.
+4. `WFC.py` is the WFC implemetation containing different heuristics.
+For more details about how this is implemented, refer to the [WFC Implementation](#wfc-implementation) subsection.
+5. `utility.py` contains some utility functions used by other files.

 More information about each of the files can be found in the subsections.

+### WFC Implementation

 As mentioned above, the core loop of WFC is implemented in the `WFC.py` file.
 This core loop uses a supermap to run the WFC.
 Supermap is a 2D map representing the output.
 Each position (i, j) in the supermap is a list of possible **valid** options available for the position (i, j).
+If only one option is available at some position, that position have already collapsed.
+If all positions have only one option each, the output is ready.
+If at some position there are no options available, depending on the `backtrack` paramter it either returns None for that position or uses backtrack to revert steps and try other options.

-Each option is a single number which represents a tile or a pattern (the one-to-one mapping from this number to pixel values is in the `TiledImage` object, and WFC only works with the number representing that option).
+Each option is a single number which represents a tile or a pattern.
+The one-to-one mapping from this number to pixel values is in the `TiledImage` object, and WFC only works with the number representing that option.
+To get the final pixel values, the result of `WFC.generate` function should be passed to `TiledImage.from_generated` function.

+### Selection Heuristics Implementation

+The *Selection Heuristic* is implemented in a single function in the `WFC.py` file called `_get_entropy`.
+Given the supermap, x, y, and output size, this function returns the entropy of position (x, y) of supermap.
+The entropy can be any number, and the WFC algorithm will select the empty position with minimum entropy at each step to collapse.

+For instance, the `TOP_LEFT` entropy option returns `i*n+j` as entropy of position (i, j), which n being the number of columns.
+This means that

+### Decision Heuristics Implementation

 ## Porting Context-sensitive Heuristic

-For all of these options, the only code difference is in the `_get_entropy` function of the `WFC.py` file.
-This function returns a single value as the entropy, which will be used to select an empty position with the minimum entropy value.
-For example, `TOP_LEFT` return `i*n+j` as entropy of position (i, j).
+## References

+## TODO list

+The following features have been implemetned but are not part of this repository yet:

+- Interactive WFC notebook
+- Resemblance Metrics
+- Gif generator
+- 3D WFC
+- Expressive Range Analysis

+If you think some other features should be added here or some bugs should be fixed, please submit an issue.

+Alternatively if you have already implemented some features or fixed something that you want to add to the repository, please submit a pull request.

+If you want to talk about this feel free to contact me by emailing me at bbateni@ucsc.edu.

 ## FAQ